Afshana123/eng88_python_TDD/README.md

         return int1 / int2
 ```

-Let's run the tests again now to ensure all 4 tests pass
+Let's run the tests again now to ensure all 4 tests pass.

-So, run the command again `python -m unittest`
+So, run the command again `python -m unittest`.

+- [x] All four tests passed.